 Cancers of eye, brain, and central nervous system

-Human diseases in ICD-10 classification [BR:
+Human diseases in ICD-11 classification [BR:

-C69-C72 Malignant neoplasms of eye, brain and other parts of central nervous system
+Neoplasms of brain or central nervous system

 Cancer-accociated carbohydrates [

 Amplified PDGFR to RAS-ERK signaling pathway